jasonm23/autothemer/readme.md

 Because the syntax isn't particularly developer friendly, it usually results in themes with limited support for different color displays, usually GUI / 24bit themes are made, and the results in the terminal are often sub par.
 On occassion a theme does appear that provides better support for multiple display types, but due to the manual work involved in adding face specs, mode support is limited and development often stalls.

 On the plus side the complexity of face specifcations means we can in theory design themes that support any display with any number of colors, we can support dark and light background modes.
-It's a shame that it's been so hard to fully exploit the potential.
+Until now it's been hard to fully exploit the potential.

 Autothemer solves most of the problems that a theme developer would face.